RobWar-code/AICode/README.md

 To allow for the possible development of custom training models for autonomus AI applications.

+## Summary of Status 13/07/2025
+The system now includes seed beds for preferential breeding of seeds and templates.

+Currently achieves about a 50% success rate on the problems set the rulesets.

+The question arising is whether using this evolutionary paradigm the system can attain a heuristic level of problem solving with the right initial set of rules, templates and fragments.

+Final observations are being made on a complete trial, before the project is put on ice to await further inspiration.

 ## Summary of Status 28/05/2025
 The project has now been operational for 7 months.
 Evolutionary problem solving has been shown to be successful in about 80% of the problems set,